Bitcoin is not only the oldest blockchain, it’s also the most popular as it sees hundreds of thousands of transactions every day.

 Validity rollups on Bitcoin, for example, became a fairly big topic for discussion in October 2022 when John Light published a research report on how they could be applied to Bitcoin’s L1.
 The suggested changes that he proposed included recursive covenants and opcodes that would help with verifying rollup transactions.

-A Bitcoin covenant, by the way, is a mechanism in the Bitcoin protocol that allows users to add additional conditions or rules to a transaction.
+A Bitcoin covenant is a mechanism in the Bitcoin protocol that allows users to add additional conditions or rules to a transaction.
 These conditions can be used to enforce certain behaviors or restrictions on the use of bitcoins involved in the transaction.
 Examples of Bitcoin covenants include time locks and multi-sig transactions.
 The goal is to create more complex – but also more secure – transactions on the Bitcoin network.

 A recursive covenant is when a transaction is restricted, but the restriction is conducted in a way that limits another transaction, and then another in a chain of transaction restrictions.
 In the case study laid out in Light’s research paper, the end result of a recursive covenant would basically make sure that the owner of a rollup transaction on BTC needs to confirm that a withdrawal transaction is valid before they can exit the script.